-The Czech NGO, founded in 1992 to promote human rights, democratic values and civil society, was already banned from operating in Russia between 2005 and 2007.
+The NGO, founded in the Czech Republic in 1992 to promote human rights, democratic values and civil society, was already banned from operating in Russia between 2005 and 2007.

 One of the biggest non-profits in Central Europe, People in Need thus joins a growing list of foreign organizations labelled as “undesirable” by Russian authorities since the law was passed in 2015.
 This includes the Soros-founded Open Society Foundations, the German Marshall Fund of the United States or the U.S. National Endowment for Democracy.